iemad/Learning-DevOps-2023/5. Build Tool (Maven)/Practice Project - 2.md

    - COPY ./ ./ </br>
      Copying everything from project folder to the container
    - RUN npm install
-     This will get necessary things from package.json file
+     This will get the necessary things from the package.json file
    - EXPOSE 8081
      8081 will be opened in the container

 2) Create a Dockerfile and paste the contents from the above repo.
 3) Now get the Docker installed: `sudo apt install docker.ip -y`
 4) Make sure that the user 'ubuntu' gets access to Docker commands: `sudo usermod -aG docker ubuntu`
-5) Logout and login: `newgrp docker`
+5) Logout and log in: `newgrp docker`
 6) Build the image: `docker build -t node-webapp:latest .`
 7) Check the docker image: `docker images`
 8) Run it: `docker run -d --name node-app-from-container -p 8088:8081 node-webapp:latest`